datalayer-examples/crossplane-example/docs/01-gcloud-project.md

 # PROJECT_ID=$(gcloud projects list --filter NAME=<YOUR_PROJECT_NAME> --format="value(PROJECT_ID)")
 ```

-## Link billing to your project
+## Link Billing to your Project

 ```bash
 # Link billing to the new project.
 gcloud beta billing projects link $PROJECT_ID --billing-account=$ACCOUNT_ID
 ```

-## Enable GCloud services on your project
+## Enable GCloud Services on your Project

 ```bash
 # Enable service on the new project.